 Was only really called upon once - and failed to deliver.
 Rushing out to deny Michu in the second half, the 27-year-old failed to intimidate the Spaniard and was well beaten as a result.

 Was not overly threatened but did his job effectively when he was placed under pressure, clearing the danger with significant authority when needed.
 Also threatened occasionally going forward.

 Committed a heavy challenge on Bony early on, which seemed to set the tone for his night.
-Duly did the same thing to Michu on 40 minutes and entered the referee’s book as a result.
+Duly did the same thing to Michu in the 40th minute and entered the referee’s book as a result.
 Contrived to also give the ball away infrequently.

 Found space with some excellent movement, particularly after runs from deep into the box and down the right flank.
 Also showed significant acrobatic ability at times, producing some unorthodox passes in midair.
 Came off after 75 minutes.